Heteraspis wittei

-Heteraspis wittei is a species of leaf beetle.
-It is distributed in the Republic of the Congo, the Democratic Republic of the Congo, Sudan, Ethiopia, Somalia, Eritrea and Ivory Coast.
-It was first described by the Belgian entomologist Louis Jules Léon Burgeon in 1942, from specimens collected by Gaston-François de Witte from the Albert National Park between 1933 and 1935.
+Heteraspis wittei is a species of leaf beetle found in sub-Saharan Africa.
+It was first described by the Belgian entomologist Burgeon in 1942, from specimens collected by Gaston-François de Witte from the Albert National Park between 1933 and 1935.

+Distribution

+H. wittei is recorded from the Republic of the Congo, the Democratic Republic of the Congo, Sudan, Ethiopia, Somalia, Eritrea and Ivory Coast.